Polycythemia: Overproduction of Red Blood Cells

 Once a diagnosis of polycythemia has been made, the healthcare provider will work with the patient to develop a treatment plan.

-Management for Polycythemia
+Management of Polycythemia

 A.) Phlebotomy